aNap73/Sweeper/README.md

 ![BombsAway](https://78.media.tumblr.com/e4f99ef7ef7f658eb15fb8f5f97e1bf4/tumblr_nlyh5eTUBX1sa11jco1_540.gif)

-This part is the pretty cool, in my opinion.
-The way the bombs and numbers are generated as follows.
+This part is pretty cool, in my opinion.
+The way the bombs and numbers are generated are as follows.
 The array the data is stored in for the game is actually just a 1 dimensional array.

 However it can be imagined as a 9 by 9 board, so there are 81 squares 9x9.

 Step 1 is to distribute the bombs randomly.
-This is done with a map function and the random function simply feeding into the line array of 81 when the random number is over some value.
+This is done with a map function that randomly returns an 'X' based on rng.

-Step 2 is to go square by square, ignoring bomb squares.
-In each square you count all the bombs in the adjacent squares to get the number for that square.
-This is done rapidly by using array math based on a line of 9 squares.
-So -1, +1, -8, +8, -9, +9, -10, +10 ... etc...
+Step 2 is to map all non X squares, to the value of the count of adjacent bombs.
+This is done by using offsets into the array to quickly discovered bombs.
+So at the current square's index we check the array at positions -1, +1, -8, +8, -9, +9, -10, +10 counting any X's found and leaving that number in the current square.

+Bug/Feature!

-Currently, the first and last few squares aren't smart enough to count all their adjacent squares (could use modulus to fix this).
+Currently, the first and last few squares aren't smart enough to count all their adjacent squares as there is no -10,-9 or -8 at i position 0 etc, and the same for position 80 +1, +8 etc...
 However, It's a feature!!!... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
-If you've read this far... you should easily get high score now...
+And iff you've read this far... you should easily get a high score now than someone who hasn't!

-In the future I may fix the bug and add "another" one to keep my game unique, who knows!

-Good Luck!
+Good Luck and Enjoy!